integreat-io/map-transform/README.md

 ```

 (Note that in this example, both `maxLength` and `onlyItemsWithSection` are
-custom functions for this case, but their implementation is not provided.)
+custom functions for this case, but their implementations are not provided.)

 #### `transform(fn, fnRev)` operation